MichalKnapik/Small-C-progs/README.md

 2. btrees.c:	    A direct implementation of B-trees, for didactic purposes.
 The program can produce B-trees of arbirtrary sizes in dot-compatible output.
 Feel free to use the pictures without attribution.
 The code is more or less what you can find in CLRS (with one small fix, I think).

+3. ts_queue_oth.c:  An implementation of hand-over-hand locking thread safe queue together with a simple experiment.